 MODE OF TRANSMISSION

-The most common mode of transmission of contagious ailments causing diarrhea is the faeco-oral route from ingesting contaminated food or water.
+The most common mode of transmission of contagious ailments causing diarrhea (Homeopathy Treatment for Diarrhea) is the faeco-oral route from ingesting contaminated food or water.
 Person to person transmission may occur via contaminated hands, fomites or even aerosols (e.
 Rota Virus).
 Sexual transmission oro-genital, oral-anal can cause infectious diarrhoea.

 There are several factors responsible for the onset of diarrhea.
 Some of them are as follows: